sephinah/belkirk-jekyll-demo/_people/murphy-tiernan.md

 In this scenario, through the concept of environment, the natural response of the living is the capability of surviving.
 Whereas, nurturing with proper training and education will enhance the ability through learning.

 Together with my various academic teams, we will bring as good knowledge as much as we can provide to contribute to the future of the next generation.

+> Help me to go further, through donating with your act of kindness.
+>
+> gf.me/u/xtkdzh